s3r1alsh0ck/bugbounty-setup/README.md

 # BUG BOUNTY Setup.

-This script contains all the essential tools, scripts, aliases, used in bug bounty and penetration testing platforms!!
+This script contains all the essential tools, scripts, bash_profiling , used in bug bounty and penetration testing platforms!!